jokey-smurf/GroupInfoDisplay/README.md

 - Last but not least, hideable in combat (or not)

 ## Usage
-/gid font NN - Set font size
+- /gid font NN - Set font size
-/gid reset - Reset settings
+- /gid reset - Reset settings

-Right-click GID display to configure.
+Right-click the GID display to configure.

 Upon logging in the first time after installing GID (or resetting), the GID display will appear in the middle of the screen with a background.
-You can move it around by draggingit with your mouse.
-When you have it in the location you want, right-clickit and select "Display Lock" on the pop-up menu.
+You can move it around by dragging it with your mouse.
+When you have it in the location you want, right-click again and select "Display Lock" on the pop-up menu.
-NOTE: It is only moveablewhen it is unlocked (denoted by the presence of background).
+NOTE: It is only moveable when it is unlocked (denoted by the presence of background).

-Configurarion is done by right-clicking the GID display, and toggling the applicable information in the pop-up menu.
+Configuration is done by right-clicking the GID display and toggling the applicable information in the pop-up menu.

 Coded with 100% __VIBE__